AnJu3kwla/AnJu3kwla/README.md

 ### Hi there 👋

 I'm Anjana.
 A developer and a minimalist
-- 🌱 Self learningr and passinate about technology
+- 🌱 Self learning and passinate about technology

 ## Languages and Tools: